cardillan/mindcode/doc/syntax/PERFORMANCE-TIPS.markdown

     print .a*3
 ```

-The reason is that in list iteration loop, all array accesses are performed using direct access to elements, while in index-based access, each array element is accessed separately using a jump table.
+The reason is that in the list iteration loop, all array accesses are performed using direct access to elements, while in index-based access, each array element is accessed separately using a jump table.

-Optimizations aimed at merging multiple array accesses together are planned, but aren't yet available.
+Optimizations aimed at merging multiple array accesses are planned but aren't yet available.

 > [!NOTE]
 > Many different array access patterns can be encoded using parallel list-iteration syntax, subarrays and/or the `descending` keyword.
 If your algorithm accesses the arrays linearly, there's probably a way to encode it using list-iteration loops.